 While deciding to leave the industry was extremely difficult, taking a couple of years off to travel, study toward my psychology degree, and gain some experience working within the health services sector really helped to re-ground me.

 Something really started to shift in me, and my lifestyle choices dramatically changed.
 I found myself analysing the wardrobe I owned, investigating fibres and questioning who made my clothes.
-I was buying less, and choosing to only buy sustainable and ethical fashion.
+I was buying less, and choosing to buy sustainable and ethical fashion whenever I could.
 I was also burying myself in books, podcasts, and attending talks related to the production, consumption and disposal of fashion.

 So this has all led me to ‘Fashion + Psychology’, a blog that will allow me to explore my passion for fashion, business, and human behaviour, and at times how these interact.
 I also hope to explore the people and brands that are making positive changes within the industry.